MetabolicXploration/MetXVault_DEPRECATED_20251118/2_notes/@yaboEconomicPrinciplesCell2023.md

 Alongside ribosomes, biosynthetic pathways also occupy a substantial share of total proteome (e.g. enzymes, required for amino acid biosynthesis occupy up to 15% of the proteome space in S. cerevisiae [59]) ([[note-20241106-125801|notes]]). #Insight #BioNumber

 Experimentally, the **optimal allocation of proteome space** can be challenged by, e.g. **varying expression of an unneeded (gratuitous) protein**.
-Both for E. coli and S. cerevisiae it was shown that increasing gratuitous protein expression directly affects the maximal growth rate on both minimal and rich media [60, 56], suggesting that the decrease in growth rate is not dependent on the nutrient status of the cell. #ExperimentalValidation #Insight #ExperimentalMethods
+Both for E. coli and S. cerevisiae it was shown that increasing gratuitous protein expression directly affects the maximal growth rate on both minimal and rich media [ [[@dekelOptimalityEvolutionaryTuning2005|60]], [[@kafriCostProteinProduction2016|56]] ], suggesting that the decrease in growth rate is not dependent on the nutrient status of the cell. #ExperimentalValidation #Insight #ExperimentalMethods

-> #TODO Add ref [56] "The cost of protein production".
-> #TODO Add ref [60] "Optimality and evolutionary tuning of the expression level of a protein".
-> #TODO Add ref [62] "On the optimality of the enzyme– substrate relationship in bacteria"
+> #DONE Add ref [62] "On the optimality of the enzyme– substrate relationship in bacteria"

 ### 2.8.
 Concluding remarks